 So, in other words, say if you’re trying to add some photos to your listing, it’s much better for you to have an employee go out there with their phone and snap shots of the front or the inside or whatever with the GPS data, it’s much better to do that than to get a much nicer photo taken that doesn’t have any GPS data included in the photo.
 This can help a lot.
-It can especially help a lot if you’re trying to legitimize a listing that Google’s questioning or you’re wondering, you know, if they’re gonna believe that this listing is actually there.
+It can especially help a lot if you’re trying to legitimize a listing that Google’s questioning or you’re wondering, you know, if they’re going to believe that this listing is actually there.
 Getting GPS data into the photos and getting those photos loaded is a huge help.
 Even better if you can actually do it through the Maps app itself.
 So, in other words, instead of going in your mobile device straight to your camera and taking your photo that way, open the Maps app first and navigate through the Maps app to where it says, add a photo or snap a photo, take a photo through the Maps app, it’ll [inaudible 00:31:45], but then you’ve got a, you know, triangulation of data there [inaudible 00:31:53] at this time, they opened up their Maps app, they clicked add a photo at this time, then, a few seconds later, a photo came from their camera of their mobile device into the Maps app that matches the GPS coordinates and everything lines up is a huge trust factor as well.

 So, again, these are things that we’ve been experimenting with that have made a big difference, especially in grayish hat type applications where we’ve got a lot of listings out there, generation type listings, and stuff like that.
 You can use these things to your advantage.
-And again, it’s much better to have a solid listing with all the standard best practice things that we just listed in this video.
+And again, it’s much better to have a solid listing with all the standard best practice things that we just listed in this article.
 But sometimes, depending on the type of listing you’re setting, you’re able to do everything that the regular algorithm is looking for is you can use some of these other tactics to give yourself a leg up on your position.